This post may contain affiliate links, please read our disclosure policy.

 Be sure to ride the TECO Streetcar for free while you are there too.
 It looks like an old-fashioned streetcar and will take you on a journey through Tampa.
 You can catch one about every 15 minutes at the designated areas, and if you are lucky you may even catch an on-board concert.
 On the route you will see lots of great monuments, memorials and play parks.
 You can also get off at Sparkman Wharf and The Florida Aquarium along the way.
 We love walking around Sparkman Wharf, you can usually find free live music there on the weekends too, while the food and drinks can be a tab pricey, it doesn’t cost a thing to enjoy the music, colorfully decorated buildings and enjoy the water view.

 Florida is full of beautiful cities, and Tampa should be at the top of your Floridian travel bucket list.
 Whether you’ve saved up for your trip or you’re short on funds, there are activities for tourists and locals on any budget.
-It’s impossible to see everything this city has to offer, even if you live here, but you can see quite a bit of it for free!
+It’s almost impossible to see everything this city has to offer, even if you live here, but thankfully you can see quite a bit of it for free!

 Looking to travel beyond Florida?